πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 6. You manage more than one brand.
 Metricool free only allows one brand.
 Buffer free doesn't even have brand separation.

 If any of those describe you, the jump from "free" to a cheap paid plan is usually $10–25/month.
-PostEverywhere starts at $19/mo with the 7-day free trial and no credit card required.
+PostEverywhere starts at $19/mo with a 7-day free trial, cancel anytime.
 It's cheaper than Hootsuite, cheaper than Later's paid tier, and includes AI content generation most free tools don't offer at any price.

-After two weeks of testing, here's what I'd actually tell a friend:
+After two weeks of retesting, here's what I'd actually tell a friend in 2026:

 • If you only post to Instagram and Facebook: Use Meta Business Suite.
 Don't pay for anything.